p-brito/prisma/README.md

 ## Getting started

-- Install the package
+- Install the package.

-- Register the service in your Startup.cs
+- Register the service in your Startup.cs.

 ```cshsarp
   services.AddMagicDb();
 ```

-- Add the `MagicDbOptions` to appsetting.json and register tem.
+- Add the `MagicDbOptions` to appsetting.json and register these.

 ```json
 {